 - I have kids.
 Can I still go to school?

 Absolutely!
 About 75% of our student population has children.
-It might take a little more work and planning, but they make it work and have different ways of how they managed.Ask A Question
+It might take a little more work and planning, but they make it work and have different ways of how they manage it.Ask A Question